bandhandut19/bond-car-rental/README.md

 - After selecting type and model of a vehicle user can click the "View Selected Car Details" button to view the selected car details.
 - Thirdly, user need to select pickup date and return date .
 After selecting dates The duration will be shown in the form under Reservation Details
 - Fourthly, user can select additonal charges if needed.
-- User can see charges summary simultinously while selecting dates and vechicles.
+- User can see charges summary with daily,weekly,hourly rates simultinously while selecting dates and vechicles.
 - Finally users can click "Print/Downlaod" button to print , download or read their reservation invoice\

 ## FutureFeatures